purpleclay/gitz/docs/git/log.md

 9b342465255d1a8ec4f5517eef6049e5bcc8fb45 feat: a brand new feature
 ```

-## Cherry-picking a section of the log :material-new-box:{.new-feature title="Feature added on the 10th March 2023"}
+## Cherry-picking a section of the log

 Cherry-pick a section of the log by skipping and taking a set number of entries using the respective `WithSkip` and `WithTake` options.
 If combined, skipping has a higher order of precedence: